jormaechea/vtex-order-placer/README.md

 ## Configuration file

+The runtime configurations are handled by a `.vtexrc` file, normally created in your project root dir, or in the current directory if running with npx.

-This package uses [rc](https://www.npmjs.com/package/rc) to handle runtime configurations.
-You can configure by using any of [this files](https://www.npmjs.com/package/rc#standards).
+This package uses [rc](https://www.npmjs.com/package/rc) to load config file.
+It will look for it in [this locations](https://www.npmjs.com/package/rc#standards).

 You can also pass options by setting env variables or passing cli arguments (see rc documentation for more details).